james2406/CodeFirstGirls-York2016/2-css/README.md

 2. Put the css in a &lt;style&gt; ... &lt;/style&gt; section in the &lt;head&gt;
 3. Link to a separate .css file in the &lt;head&gt;

-The first option means no seperation of html and css, and each element will have to be styled individualy The second option is better, but it is recommended that html and css are kept completely seperate.
+The first option means no separation of html and css, and each element will have to be styled individually The second option is better, but it is recommended that html and css are kept completely separate.
 So, not even on the same page

 ## Lesson Two - link to a separate css file

-The third option is the best, as we will have a seperate file just for css.
+The third option is the best, as we will have a separate file just for css.
 If we ever have more than one page, we can just add the link to that new page

 ```
 <!DOCTYPE html>